schwenkd/aerial-detection-mlops/README.md

 # aerial-detection-mlops
-A complete end-to-end MLOps pipeline used to build, deploy, monitor, improve, and scale a YOLOv7-based aerial object detection model
+A complete end-to-end MLOps pipeline used to build, deploy, monitor, improve, and scale a YOLOv7-based aerial object detection model chknbut